Jeremoot/F5-TTS/README.md

 ---

+## 📦 Repository and Manual

+This project is hosted at [GitHub Repository](https://github.com/Jeremoot/F5-TTS).
+Please refer to the **README on GitHub** for the most up-to-date user manual and installation instructions.

+👉 If you downloaded this project directly as a ZIP or via Moodle, visit the repository page for updates and clarifications.

+---

 ## Download Checkpoints / Data

 👉 Download model checkpoints and dataset here:
 https://drive.google.com/drive/folders/1ZT0oLTuWPCjDKslDX7_tg-E0izpnKZV4?usp=drive_link

-Place them into the F5-TTS Folder
+Place them into the F5-TTS folder.

 ---